cj-mills/christianjmills/posts/openvino-unity-plugin/part-1/index.md

 description: This post covers the prerequisite software that need to be installed and how to convert a pretrained model from ONNX format to the OpenVINO Intermediate Representation format.
-categories: [openvino, style_transfer, tutorial, unity]
+categories: [openvino, style-transfer, tutorial, unity]

 aliases:
 - /OpenVINO-Plugin-for-Unity-Tutorial-1/